-6. Participation in national policy and transparency safeguards: Although "national security" cases sometimes remain confined to the confidential sphere and the regulations governing arms control are not always subject to parliamentary approval, members of parliament are obliged to ensure that the legal framework at the national level is comprehensive and clearly draws a distinction between practices that are legal and those that are not.
+Involvement in national policy and transparency safeguards

+6. Although "national security" cases sometimes remain confined to the confidential sphere and the regulations governing arms control are not always subject to parliamentary approval, members of parliament are obliged to ensure that the legal framework at the national level is comprehensive and clearly draws a distinction between practices that are legal and those that are not.

-Some examples from European countries have clearly shown that the involvement of parliamentarians in the definition and elaboration of political directives and systems of domestic control leads indirectly to more transparency of government practices and can even help to gradually improve them.
+Some examples from European countries have clearly shown that the involvement of parliamentarians in the definition and elaboration of political directives and systems of

+For example, some European parliamentarians have taken an initiative with UNLIREC to develop a comparative study of European legislation, with a view to improving Latin American legislation governing weapons, and also to establishing a data base linked with the United Nations Programme of Action on SALW and to holding training courses on weapons legislation for Latin American parliamentarians and their advisers.

+C-I/114/R-rev

+domestic control leads indirectly to more transparency of government practices and can even help to gradually improve them.
-7. In order to achieve this objective, national parliaments should play an active part in verifying transfers made or received by their government, setting up, where this does not already exist, a parliamentary committee with which the government systematically communicates in this domain, thereby facilitating the creation of a scope for debate and exchange of views at the national level.

-8. In general, parliamentarians should support any initiative intended to enhance transparency in national and international practices.

-9. Given their prerogatives, parliaments also have a fundamental role to play in the dissemination of information among civilians, in particular by lending their support - including financial support - to campaigns to spread information and raise awareness among the population.

-10. Lastly, in order to facilitate the creation of a space for dialogue with their governments and ensure a systematic follow-up of international debates on proliferation and illegal trade in SALW, national members of parliament should ask their governments to include parliamentarians in their delegations taking part in regional and international conferences dealing with these matters.
+- 7. In order to achieve this objective, national parliaments should play an active part in verifying transfers made or received by their government, setting up, where this does not already exist, a parliamentary committee with which the government systematically communicates in this domain, thereby facilitating the creation of a scope for debate and exchange of views at the national level. - 8.
+In general, parliamentarians should support any initiative intended to enhance transparency in national and international practices. - 9.
+Given their prerogatives, parliaments also have a fundamental role to play in the dissemination of information among civilians, in particular by lending their support including financial support to campaigns to spread information and raise awareness among the population. - 10.
+Considering that NGOs have become active partners in a growing international coalition for public participation in achieving the objectives of the Programme of Action, parliamentarians should support their activities by contributing specialist knowledge and experience and should strive to build a mechanism for cooperation by providing forums for, inter alia, exchanging information. - 11.
+Lastly, in order to facilitate the creation of a space for dialogue with their governments and ensure a systematic follow-up of international debates on proliferation and illegal trade in SALW, national members of parliament should ask their governments to include parliamentarians in their delegations taking part in regional and international conferences dealing with these matters.
+In addition, they should appeal to their governments to recognize the participation of related NGOs in such conferences.

+Compliance with international obligations

-11. Respect for international obligations: Parliaments are also able to verify whether the obligations undertaken by governments at the regional and international levels are respected and whether the measures necessary for their implementation have been adopted.
+12. Parliaments are also able to verify whether the obligations undertaken by governments at the regional and international levels are respected and whether the measures necessary for their implementation have been adopted.